vansh7071/About-Me/README.md

 ✔️ I am **Vansh Malhotra**, currently pursuing my bachelors from Thapar University,Patiala in *Computer and Science Engineering*. <br>

 ✔️ I am interested in development and have contributed to some open-source organisations .
-I also enjoy doing competitive programming. <br>
+I also enjoy reading finance and some space stuff. <br>

 ✔️ I have experience in FULL stack web development and some DevOps.<br>